MustafaHasan972/SimonSays/README.md

 ## Features

-- Responsive design that works on various screen sizes.
 - Randomized color sequence generation for each level.
 - User-friendly interface with visual feedback on button clicks.
 - Game-over screen displaying the player's final score.